-The 2020 holiday season is like no other we’ve seen before.
+The 2023 holiday season is like no other we’ve seen before.
 It presents new challenges, new opportunities, and a lot of unknown outcomes.
-Thanks to COVID, your business is going to face tightened challenges at a level you’ve never seen before.
-With COVID, safety is at the forefront.
+Thanks to COVID, your business could still be facing challenges.
 It can slow down your processes and supply chain if you’re not properly prepared.

 Even when everything that’s going on, this isn’t a time to ring the alarm.
 Instead, it’s your opportunity to get prepared.

 The big number one rule of the holidays, “make sure you’re watching your DIM weight.”
 If you’re a regular around these parts, you already know we’re always talking about dimensional weight.
 In fact, we have a few guide on the topic you’re more than welcome to check out.

 All of the major carriers use formulas to calculate shipping costs.
 Dimensional weight pricing uses a formula to calculate shipping costs.
 The formula uses the weight of the parcel plus the size of the box to come up with the weight you’ll be charged for.
 UPS, FedEx, and USPS all use DIM weight pricing.